24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Chitchat with locals and travelers at Boston Common

-The final stretch of the Freedom Trail whisks to its official starting point, Boston Common.
-This 50-acre park is one of the city’s most famous landmarks.
-Laid out in 1634, it’s the oldest park in Boston and the United States.
-And it’s got a storied past to match.
+Our final stretch of the Freedom Trail whisks us to its official starting point, Boston Common.
+This 50-acre park is one of the city’s most famous landmarks and, in our opinion, a fantastic place to relax.

 Boston Common